Reinforz/fauton/readme.md

 1. [Orban](https://github.com/wevial/orban) Regular expression engine that uses the Thompson-McNaughton-Yamada algorithm implemented in Python.
 2. [CFGChecker](https://github.com/mattany/CFGChecker) A program that cross references a context free grammar with a given language.
 3. [CFG Epsilon Removal](https://eli.thegreenplace.net/2010/02/08/removing-epsilon-productions-from-context-free-grammars) A detailed article on how to remove epsilon from CFG
-4. [python-formal-langs-practicum-automata-cfg](https://github.com/persiyanov/python-formal-langs-practicum-automata-cfg)Automata, Context-free-grammar classes (implementation of CYK algorithm, converting grammar to Chomsky normal form, Thompson algo for building automaton from regex, etc.)
+4. [python-formal-langs-practicum-automata-cfg](https://github.com/persiyanov/python-formal-langs-practicum-automata-cfg) Automata, Context-free-grammar classes (implementation of CYK algorithm, converting grammar to Chomsky normal form, Thompson algo for building automaton from regex, etc.)

 # Contributors